Search This Blog

 A negative spiral in China

-But in the US, less greedy fleet operators are slowly starting to pay their most experienced drivers as managers of multi-million dollar rigs and loads – including Amazon.
-This is not the case in China, where truck drivers are struggling to survive amid “a negative spiral of oversupply and falling prices”.
+But in the US, less greedy fleet operators are slowly starting to pay their most experienced drivers as managers of very expensive trucks and loads – including Amazon.

 Online news channel China Undercover reported on 7 March 2024 that a “total oversupply in all sectors” against falling consumer demand have seen revenues of logistics companies fall by 30% compared to 2022, with freight rates still in free fall.
 Short haul rates are down 80% on 2022 amounts and drivers say even the 20% they hoped to get, are often delayed – or just never paid.